aubreycorsetti/reading-notes/201/day3.md

 ### Things I want to more know about

 I want to know more about how loops work.
 I find myself struggling with that the most.
+I am loving everything about learning this!

 Click to return [Home!](../README.md)